AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 **Nested JSONPath expressions**

-> In AdGuard for Windows, Mac and Android, **running CoreLibs version 1.11 or later**, JSONPath expressions may be used as keys in filter expressions.
+> In AdGuard for Windows, Mac and Android **running CoreLibs v1.11 or later**, JSONPath expressions may be used as keys in filter expressions.

 * `||example.org^$jsonprune=\$.elems[?(has "\$.a.b.c")]` removes all children of `elems` which have a property selectable by the JSONPath expression `$.a.b.c`.